‘Give a Wall Street banker enough rope and he will hang himself’

 Art, ideas, original thoughts: All dangerous.

-This past weekend I watched a documentary on The Inquisition.
+This past weekend I saw a documentary on The Inquisition.
 Things such as inquisitions, persecutions – Entartete Kunst, McCarthyism – cycle throughout history.

 What beliefs, doctrines and laws exist today that limit freedom, individuality and progress?